coopbri/halo/docs/docs/guides/getting-started/installation/index.md

 ![Vendure Create step 1](./create-1.webp)

 :::tip
-If you select MySQL, MariaDB or Postgres, you need to make sure you:
+If you select Postgres, you need to make sure you:

 1. have the database server running and accessible
 2. have created a database for Vendure to use